Thenafi/meeseeks/README.md

 - **How to delete a URL?**

 To delete a URL, simply replace the URL you want to remove with an existing URL.
 For example, if you want to delete URL2, replace it with URL3.
 There will be duplicate URLs; don't worry about them, as they will be removed in the backend.
 Remember to save your changes.
-You must have at least two URLs in your settings, or I will handle that.
+You must have at least two URLs in your settings, or the system will handle that.
 OR
 Delete the URL/clear the field/ have a blank field, and then use the REMOVE BLANK FIELD button to remove the link and update.